carine-h/carine-h.github.io/posts/blog_10.md

 This map, in no way, shows a red sweep for Trump in Hispanic communities.
 It does, however, indicate that the Hispanic voting bloc is *not a monolith* and that communities in different parts of the county vote quite distinctly.

 But does this map indicate huge loses for Biden?
-Interestingly, Florida, which was touted as a huge failure for Democrats, still went blue in two out of three Hispanic-majority counties.
+Interestingly, Florida, which was touted as a huge failure for Democrats, still went blue in two-out-of-three Hispanic-majority counties.
 While this may detract from the narrative of a Democratic failure, it does not say much about the change in Democratic vote share since 2016.

 ## Vote Shares are Dwindling
 Overall, there was a positive relationship between the percentage of Hispanic citizens in a Hispanic-majority county and the 2020 Democratic vote share.
 This lines up with Biden's support among two thirds of Hispanic voters.

 ![](../images/10_county_rel.png)

-Nevertheless, Trump's hold on ]one third (32%)](https://www.theatlantic.com/ideas/archive/2020/11/how-trump-grew-his-support-among-latinos/617033/) of Hispanic voters is an improvement from 2016, where he only gained 28% support, and signals a flaw in the Dems' outreach and messaging toward Hispanic voters across different communities.
+Nevertheless, Trump's hold on one third [(32%)](https://www.theatlantic.com/ideas/archive/2020/11/how-trump-grew-his-support-among-latinos/617033/) of Hispanic voters is an improvement from 2016, where he only gained 28% support, and signals a flaw in the Dems' outreach and messaging toward Hispanic voters across different communities.
 In Hispanic-majority counties, Democrats, on average, lost *almost ten points* in their victory margins since 2016:

 ![](../images/10_hist_d_change.png)